 Breakfast is the most important meal of the day because it sets your metabolism, energy levels and can provide a fulfilling start to your day.
-However, whilst Nutella on toast might seem like a delicious breakfast treat (“containing two whole hazelnuts!”), it’s important to ensure your breakfast contains the right vitamins and nutrients to set you up for the day.
-Healthy meal planning is convenient because you can plan on these breakfasts.
-If you have the ingredients and the meal idea at the ready, you won’t be tempted to reach for that hazelnut death trap.
+While nutella on toast may sound delicious and quick, it’s important to ensure your breakfast contains the right vitamins and nutrients to set you up for the day.
+Try one of these healthy breakfast ideas next time you are reaching for that chocolate dip.

 Boiled egg with whole wheat toast